 Does it Take Longer to Naturally Raise a Chicken Compared to a Factory Farm?

 Generally yes.
 It usually takes longer to raise a chicken naturally, meaning without the use of hormones or other growth-promoting meds.

 Additionally, many such farms rely on specialized breeds that are bred to pack on weight quickly in order to reduce turnaround time.

 On average, it takes a naturally raised chicken around 8 to 10 weeks to reach harvest weight when chickens are allowed to free-range or are raised under less severe circumstances.

-This is because these chickens are not given any sort of growth-promoting drugs and are allowed to grow at their own natural pace.
+This is because these chickens are not given any sort of growth-promoting medicine and are allowed to grow at their own natural pace.